heymichellemac/heymichellemac-hugo/content/blog/2022/09/bullet-journal-practices.md

 - Monthly reflection
 - Quarterly reflection
 - Yearly reflection

-I go into more detail about each of these types of reflection in this article: [Why Regular Reflection Can Help You Become More Productive](/blog/2021/04/regular-reflection)

 ## TL;DR
 The top 5 practices I learned from reading The Bullet Journal Method that I apply to my life every day: